FireSoc/FireSoc/README.md

 - 🔭 I’m currently working on **Northeastern University for a B.S. in Data Science + Physics, Minor in Mathematics**

-- 🌱 I’m currently learning **Python Frameworks, Vega altair, ReactJS + Python Backend.**
+- 🌱 I’m currently learning **Python Frameworks, Vega altair, ReactJS + Python Backend, SQL.**

 - 👯 I’m looking to collaborate on **VALT Health, come join our team!**